-Most countries in the world today are modern states or at the very least, possess the characteristics of what is commonly referred to the modern state.
-Things we take for granted today, like voting, taxation, birth and death certificates, national census, etc. were revolutionary ideas at the dawn of the 15th century.
+Most countries today are modern states or, at the very least, possess the characteristics of what is commonly referred to as the modern state.
+Things we take for granted today, like voting, taxation, birth and death certificates, national census, etc., were revolutionary ideas at the dawn of the 15th century.

-Prior to the nation-state, the classic non-national states were multi-ethnic empires such as the Russian Empire, Austro-Hungarian Empire and the Ottoman Empire.
-The ruling elite consisted of the monarchy and aristocrats and the in these empires usually one ethnic group and language were dominant.
+Before the nation-state, the classic non-national states were multi-ethnic empires such as the Russian Empire, Austro-Hungarian Empire and the Ottoman Empire.
+The ruling elite consisted of the monarchy and aristocrats, and in these empires, one ethnic group and language were usually dominant.

 As subordinates and subjects of a multi-ethnic empire, peasants rarely felt an attachment to empire they "belonged" to or were assimilated under.
 Wars were fought by mercenaries for hire and came under the tab of the empire.
-They were getting more frequent, lethal and destructive and rules lived in constant fear of being invaded by outsiders.
+These wars were getting more frequent, lethal and destructive, and peasants lived in constant fear of being invaded by outsiders.
 This environment of fear and uncertainty created the imperative for them to not only prepare and amass resources for war but to emerge from them victorious as well.

-What then, were necessary to ensure victory?
-A large well-equipped standing military and the resources to support one.
+What, then, was necessary to ensure victory?
+A large, well-equipped standing military and the resources to support one.

 Rise of the Modern State

-In order to tackle the problem of a lack of monetary resource, ruthless and systematic Taxation was devised.
-Tax is the financial charge imposed by the state on the individual or group that is deemed as a taxpayer.
-Various forms of taxes were enacted such as land tax, property tax and income tax.
-Effective taxation meant that the inflow of revenue to the government must be prompt, regular and be inclusive of the total population.
+In order to tackle the problem of a lack of monetary resources, ruthless and systematic taxation was devised.
+Tax is the financial charge imposed by the state on the individual or group deemed as a taxpayer.
+Various forms of taxes were enacted, such as land tax, property tax and income tax.
+Effective taxation meant that revenue inflow to the government must be prompt, regular and inclusive of the total population.

-In order to tackle the problem of manpower, Military Conscript was created to mobilise people, especially peasantry, throughout the territory to fill the ranks of the standing army.
+In order to tackle the problem of manpower, military conscription was created to mobilise people, especially peasantry, throughout the territory to fill the ranks of the standing army.

-To ensure effective taxation and military conscript, rulers needed to be able to know exactly how many people lived in every village in his territory and exactly where they lived.
-They also must be able to extend their power over long geographical distances.
-To fulfill these requirements, rulers created a multitude of state instruments and institutions that were designed to count, monitor and regulate the whole population.
+To ensure effective taxation and military conscription, rulers needed to know exactly how many people lived in every village in their territory and where they lived.
+They also needed to be able to extend their power over long geographical distances.
+To fulfil these requirements, rulers created many state instruments and institutions designed to count, monitor and regulate the whole population.

-Effective taxation cannot be carried out when the peasantry were capable of violent rebellion.
-Hence, an obvious counter-measure was to ban all peasantry from bearing arms.
-In sharp contrast, the balance of violent power shifted to the state by setting up specific armed groups who were allowed to carry arms for the purpose of coercing uncooperative citizens.
-As time progressed, a distinction was made between internal patrolling troops and those who were designated to external campaigns as the police force and the army respectively.
+Effective taxation could not be carried out when the peasantry was capable of violent rebellion.
+Hence, an obvious countermeasure was to ban all peasantry from bearing arms.
+In sharp contrast, the balance of violent power shifted to the state by setting up specific armed groups that were allowed to carry arms for the purpose of coercing uncooperative citizens.
+As time progressed, a distinction was made between internal patrolling troops and those who were designated to external campaigns as the police force and the army, respectively.

-Everyone and everything in society were assigned names and numbers.
-Roads were assigned names and citizens were assigned unique national identification numbers.
+Everyone and everything in society was assigned names and numbers.
+Roads were assigned names, and citizens were assigned unique national identification numbers.
 Home addresses were tagged to their owners.
 As a result, the process of tracking citizens down became grossly simplified.